-1. Bargaining units members who are assigned four (4) distinct curricular preps shall not be required to post homework assignments using the site-specified Learning Management System (LMS); however, these bargaining unit members will be required to communicate homework assignment due dates by alternative written means, including, but not limited to, web pages, white board postings, or course-specific homework calendars.
+6. Bargaining unit members who are assigned four (4) distinct curricular preps shall not be required to post homework assignments using the site-LMS; however, these bargaining unit, members will be required to communicate homework assignment due dates by alternative written means, including, but not limited to, web pages, white board postings, or course-specific homework calendars.